-How to make zucchini noodles less watery
+How to make vegetable noodles less watery

 A big pan on medium heat.
 Wait for the pan to be really hot, add the zucchini noodles and move around constantly so the steam can evaporate instead of settle at the bottom.
 As soon as the first zucchini becomes soft remove it from the pan.
 It’s warm and steamy and will continue cooking on your plate.
 That’s why it’s important to immediately remove from pan.
 If you overcook it, it becomes soggy.
 Which brings us to our next point.

-The best sauce for Easy Zucchini Noodles
+The best sauce for this noodle dish

 Zucchini noodles don’t have a strong taste themselves which is why in my opinion they need an extraordinary sauce.
-Tahini Herb Sauce couldn’t be more perfect.
+Tahini Sauce couldn’t be more perfect.